TheJeterLP/CommandAPI/README.md

 CommandAPI
 ================================
-My own made CommandAPI for Bukkit Plugins, an example project will be added soon.
+My own made CommandAPI for Bukkit Plugins
 Has multiple functions such as:
 - multiple commands in one class
 - automated help menu